vivianngo97/Punctuation_Transcription/README.md

 Accuracy is roughly 0.899 percent.
 However, accuracy is not a sufficient metric to use to evaluate this model because of the class imbalance.
 In particular, there are a lot more SPACE tags than others.
 Thus, a model that wrongly tags SPACE everywhere would be incorrect but have high accuracy.
 In this case, the macro F1-score is a stronger measure of model performance.

 As we can see, there is a lack of precision for most punctuation marks, especially those with low support (such as !).
-The corresponding recall values are higher but can still be greatly improved with some enhancements (see below).
+For punctuation marks with low precision, they can often be predicted as a tag incorrectly (please see Examples).
+The corresponding recall values are higher but can still be greatly improved with some enhancements (please see Future Considerations).

 # Future Considerations
 These are some enhancements that could improve the performance of the model.